OfficeDev/office-js-docs-pr/docs/develop/sso-in-office-add-ins.md

 The Single Sign-on API is currently supported in preview only.
 It is available to developers for experimentation; but it should not be used in a production add-in.
 In addition, add-ins that use SSO are not accepted in [AppSource](https://appsource.microsoft.com).

-SSO requires Office 365 (the subscription version of Office).
+SSO requires Microsoft 365 subscription.
 You should use the latest monthly version and build from the Insiders channel.
 You need to be an Office Insider to get this version.
 For more information, see [Be an Office Insider](https://insider.office.com).
 Please note that when a build graduates to the production semi-annual channel, support for preview features, including SSO, is turned off for that build.

 Not all Office applications support the SSO preview.
 It is available in Word, Excel, Outlook, and PowerPoint.
 For more information about where the Single Sign-on API is currently supported, see [IdentityAPI requirement sets](../reference/requirement-sets/identity-api-requirement-sets.md).